Full-Time MBA Concentrations

-The concentration in accounting provides a broad understanding of the use and importance of accounting information to decision makers within the firm and to external users of financial statements.
+The concentration in accounting provides a broad understanding of the use and importance of accounting information to decision-makers within the firm and to external users of financial statements.
 The core financial and management accounting courses provide a basic understanding of accounting principles.
-Completion of the concentration in accounting will serve to reinforce the fundamental concepts from the core and to provide additional insight into accounting processes and principles and enhance the ability to analyze and interpret accounting reports.
+Completion of the concentration in accounting will serve to reinforce the fundamental concepts from the core, provide additional insight into accounting processes and principles and enhance the ability to analyze and interpret accounting reports.

 The concentration in entrepreneurship provides students a framework for establishing, growing and modeling a business.
 The required courses equip students with the tools and processes for starting a business.
 The remaining courses allow students to select specific entrepreneurial topics suited to their objectives.
 Learn more about our exciting Entrepreneurship@Rice initiative.

 The finance concentration provides students with a broad foundation in financial management principles and an opportunity for further specialization.
 Students are required to complete the primary finance electives in the MBA program and financial statement analysis.
 Students supplement these foundational courses with at least two more specialized offerings from a list of approved courses.

 The focus of the concentration in healthcare is to provide students with an understanding of how management principles are interpreted and applied in the different inter-locked sectors (providers, hospitals/small practices, payers, pharmaceutical, biotechnology) of the health care industry, and how the different dynamics in these sectors make it uniquely health care.
 Learn more about our Health Care @ Rice University initiatives.